 - Resignation or Incapacitation.
 On notice of resignation or incapacitation of a principal investigator or project director, the Sponsored Programs Administrator and the College Dean or equivalent area administrator will confer with the sponsor and select an appropriate replacement.

 - Failure or Refusal to Perform Duties Adequately.
 The Sponsored Programs Administrator, the Director of Research and Sponsored Programs, and the College Dean or equivalent area administrator will review complaints or information involving failure to perform or refusal to perform the duties of principal investigator or project director with dispatch.
-Where such review finds probable cause for immediate action, the Sponsored Programs Administrator, as employer of record for the work to be performed, may suspend or replace the principal investigator or project director, pending the completion of a review under the CSUSB Misconduct in Research and Creative Activities Policy.
+Where such review finds probable cause for immediate action, the Sponsored Programs Administrator, as employer of record for the work to be performed, may suspend or replace the principal investigator or project director.

 The Sponsored Program Administrator is the employer of the Principal Investigator and other employees with regard to work performed in furtherance of each Sponsored Program.
 The Sponsored Program Administrator is responsible for the assignment, evaluation, and termination of Sponsored Program employees and for other employer obligations associated with the performance and payment under the Sponsored Program, all in accordance with campus policy for administration of Contracts and Grants.
 This applies regardless of whether the employee is being paid directly by the University or Auxiliary or whether the University is being reimbursed by the Auxiliary for agreeing to release an employee from selected University duties in order to work on the Contract or Grant.